zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-4/step5.md

 spec:
 ```

-Next, let's add the scaffolding required to configure the RS and Pods:
+Next, let's add the scaffolding required to configure the ReplicaSet and Pods:

 ```yaml
 apiVersion: apps/v1